NullVoxPopuli/emberconf-2023-resources/resources/pages/primitives/octane.md

 <!--

- In Ember Octane, it was assumed that all reactive state, "root state" (the very root of what auto-tracking pulled on),
+ In Ember Octane, it was assumed that all reactive state, or "root state" (the very root of what auto-tracking pulled on),
- would exist on a property in class instance, which could then be decorated with the @tracked decorator.
+ would exist on a property in a class instance, which could then be decorated with the @tracked decorator.

  !! click

+(point at these things with the mouse)

  This use of a decorator allows for a hidden getter and setter so that the reactivity system can operate